 I thought I’d share this slightly true/mainly amusing article about designer brands that I came across.

 Let’s not take this too seriously, though.

-I own two Celine bags and a Prada and the description is on point.
+I own two Celine bags and a few Prada and the description is on point.
 Haha

 “Wearing anything Coach, but especially a Coach wristlet, screams that you are from the suburbs.”